 Updated weekly on Tuesday, FTR's Avery Vise provides timely updates on key trucking topics moving the market.

-Updated bi-weekly on Friday, FTR's Jonathan Starks provides timely updates on rail topics moving the market.
+Updated biweekly on Fridays, FTR's Joseph Towers provides timely updates on rail topics moving the market.

 New class 8 truck orders are normally a leading indicator of the state of the economy.
 Follow our preliminary order updates to understand the direction of the economy and commercial vehicle production.